-Highlights: Former Nissan boss Ghosn points the finger at news conference
+Former Nissan boss Ghosn points the finger at news conference

 “I am here to clear my name.
 These allegations are untrue and I should never have been arrested in the first place.

-“(Former Nissan colleague) Greg Kelly, an honorable man...Greg remains a victim of the Japanese hostage justice system.”
+“(Former Nissan colleague) Greg Kelly, an honourable man...Greg remains a victim of the Japanese hostage justice system.”

 “I was presumed guilty before the eyes of the world.”